 Unlike Anorexia, people who have ARFID generally do not have distress about body shape, size, or weight.

 At Bucks ESC, we can support people of all ages who struggle with selective eating.
-Working closely with a dietician who specializes in working with ARFID, the team at Bucks ESC uses a variety of techniques that strengthen people’s relationship with food and weight stability.
+We take special care to aid clients and families to rule out any biological underpinnings and post-infectious conditions for acute onset changes in food and eating, as well as other obsessive-compulsive behaviors.
+Such rule-outs can include PANS/PANDAS.
+We are a PANDAS-aware collaborative, always looking at the whole picture and working closely with physicians and dietitians.
+Working closely with a dietitian who specializes in working with ARFID, the team at Bucks ESC uses a variety of techniques that strengthen people’s relationship with food and weight stability.
 These approaches include:

 • Individual therapy to support teens, adults and families with ARFID